Adelic line bundles on quasi-projective varieties: Volumes of adelic line bundles

-We are going to apply Fuijita's approximation theorem proved in \cite{Fuj}, and its arithmetic counterpart proved independently by Yuan \cite{Yua2} and Chen \cite{Che1}.
-As a consequence, for any $\delta>0$, there is a birational morphism $\psi:\CX_i'\to \CX_i$ of projective varieties over $k$, together with an ample arithmetic $\QQ$-divisor $\CFF_i$ over $\CX_i'$ such that
+We are going to apply Fujita's approximation theorem proved in \cite{Fuj}, and its arithmetic counterpart proved independently by Yuan \cite{Yua2} and Chen \cite{Che2}.
+With the current notations, the theorems assert that, for any $\delta>0$, there is a birational morphism $\psi:\CX_i'\to \CX_i$ of projective varieties over $k$, together with an ample arithmetic $\QQ$-divisor $\CFF_i$ on $\CX_i'$ such that